 The real estate field is an emotional roller coaster.
 You can be on top of the world after selling a multi-million dollar home one day, then the next day find yourself sitting in an empty open house.
 It's hard not to get emotionally and personally invested in real estate deals; a lot of things can go wrong before the dotted line is signed and the deal is done.

-Sellers can take their property off the market, a buyer can leave your real estate company, an agent can screw up a deal or the buyer and seller can never reach an agreement on price.
-Oftentimes, a deal can go south regardless of whether you did anything wrong.
-Likewise, the normal stuff like stiff competition, a fluctuating real estate market and complex transactions can push anyone right to the brink.
-How to cope?
-Yoga, mantras, punching pillows, long silent walks in the park and hiring an assistant can help.
+Sellers can take their property off the market, a buyer can leave your real estate company, an agent can screw up a deal, or the buyer and seller can never reach an agreement on price.
+Oftentimes, a deal can go south regardless of whether you did anything wrong, and that commission slips right through your fingers.